 English is the medium of instruction at the American University of Kuwait; therefore, competence in the language is a prerequisite for success in academic pursuits.
-Applicants whose TOEFL score is below 70 on the internet based test and who otherwise qualify for admission to AUK are eligible for admission into the Intensive English Program.
-Once admitted to the IEP Program, students take the ACCUPLACER English as a Second Language Placement Test.
-This is a diagnostic test that enables the Intensive English faculty to assess students' language ability and place them at the most appropriate level.
+Applicants whose TOEFL average score is below 60 (Reading 13-18, Writing 14-17) on the internet based test or whose IELTS average score is below 6.0 (Reading 6.0, Writing 5.0) and who otherwise qualify for admission to AUK are eligible for admission into the Intensive English Program (IEP).
+Once admitted to the IEP, students take the ACCUPLACER English as a Second Language Placement Test, a diagnostic test that enables the IEP to assess students' language ability and place them at the most appropriate level.
 Benchmarks are subject to change.